Site hosted by Angelfire.com: Build your free website today!

 About the Anthropomorphic Index: To be listed on this index a novel must meet the following requirements:

-4. Books about weres, or human shapeshifters, are in general not considered furry unless there are other animals involved, as in Jennifer Roberson's Shapechangers series, which features many sentient animal characters (When it's the animal who does the shapeshifting, however, such as Kij Johnson's Fox Woman, it IS considered furry).
-To be listed on other criteria than that, however, the human shapeshifter -
+4. Books about werecreatures or human shapeshifters are generally not listed here unless there are other animals involved, as in Jennifer Roberson's Shapechangers series, which features many sentient animal characters.
+When it's the nonhuman who does the shapeshifting, however, such as Kij Johnson's The Fox Woman, it IS considered sufficiently anthropomorphic.
+To be listed on other criteria than these, the shapeshifter in the story must -

-The character MUST never regain humanity (such as Kafka's famous Gregor Samsa) OR-
+The character must never regain humanity (such as Kafka's famous Gregor Samsa) OR-

-6. Media novels, or books based on movies/TV shows etc., are listed as long as they are original stories and not merely novelizations of episodes/etc.
+6. Media novels, or books based on movies/TV shows etc., are listed as long as they are original stories and not merely novelizations of episodes/etc. Novelizations may be mentioned if they are significantly different from the source episode.

 7. Graphic novels and manga are listed here.
-PLEASE contact me if you know any more furry comics!

 9. Only English-language books are listed here, mainly from America and Britain.
 There are also a few Australian books, and books from other countries that were either written in English or were translated into English.
-English is the only language I speak, therefore I have no personal interest in seeking out furry books in other languages.
+English is the only language I speak, therefore I have no personal interest in seeking out anthropomorphic books in other languages.
 I will leave that up to other fans.

 Credits: I would like to give my thanks to a number of websites and establishments that have greatly helped me with this project: